 Philip Chen (he/him)

-Co-Founder & Operations Manager
+Co-Founder & Operations Director, Board Member

 An adventurer at heart, Philip grew up down under in his hometown of Melbourne, Australia and has always been one to give everything a go.
 In 4th grade, his elementary school received funding to have its very first performing arts teacher and it was in this classroom that he discovered his passion for theater.
 As a kid, he experienced firsthand the power of receiving a drama education in building confidence, strengthening communication and finding his voice.
 Philip co-founded The Unscripted Project to bring the transformative power of improv education to the lives of students within the classroom and beyond.